SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Related Work

-In addition, there exist specialized benchmarks and datasets that are available for scientific domains.
-They aim to tackle distinct challenges and specific requirements of scientific applications.
-For instance, one scientific benchmark~\cite {thiyagalingam2022scientific} covers diverse scientific problems.
-PDEBench~\cite{takamoto2022pdebench} serves as a benchmark suite for the simulation tasks of a wide range of Partial Differential Equations (PDEs).
-A novel domain-specific dataset, SustainBench~\cite{SustainBench}, is provided for development economics and environmental science.
-Furthermore, the open-source library DeepXDE~\cite{lu2021deepxde} offers comprehensive scientific ML solutions, particularly focusing on PINN~\cite{raissi2019physics} and DeepONet~\cite{lu2021learning} methods.
+In addition, specialized benchmarks and datasets have been developed to address the distinct challenges and specific requirements of scientific applications.
+For example, PDEBench~\citep{takamoto2022pdebench} serves as a benchmark suite for a wide range of Partial Differential Equations (PDEs) simulation tasks.
+Recently, there has been an emergence of scientific datasets for machine learning research from various domains, including environmental science~\citep{SustainBench}, climate science~\citep{yu2024climsim}, turbulence flows~\citep{chung2024turbulence}, and multiphase multiphysics~\citep{hassan2024bubbleml}.
+Furthermore, the open-source library DeepXDE~\citep{lu2021deepxde} offers comprehensive scientific ML solutions, particularly focusing on PINN~\citep{raissi2019physics} and DeepONet~\citep{lu2021learning} methods.